 Lauren wrote to me:

-40 QUICK FIXES FOR A MESSY GARDEN AND A GARDEN IN LIMBO
+40 QUICK FIXES FOR AN OVER GROWN OR MESSY GARDEN AND A GARDEN IN LIMBO

 First, a few mindset calibrations: